Supporting the Whole Girl

 The procedure for making such decisions at Flintridge Sacred Heart is as follows:

-The Athletic Director, Stephanie Contreras and Athletic Trainer, Kelly Borrego and School Nurse will check the air quality based on AQMD estimates, hourly readings for area 8 and hourly weather reports, and other sources.
+The Athletic Director, Athletic Trainer, and School Nurse will check the air quality based on AQMD estimates, hourly readings for area 8, and hourly weather reports, and other sources.
 The Athletic Trainer makes the final decisions for their constituencies.

 On days when there are morning or afternoon athletic practices scheduled and the air quality or temperature is in question, the athletic director sets a time in advance of each practice when he will decide if practice is on or off; this information will then be communicated to students and posted on the website.
 Individual coaches do not make the decision for their respective teams.